Caribou Habitat Restoration

 See more about modeling

 Between 2013 and 2015, the LiDea Project used innovative techniques to restore some of the original characteristics of the forest to areas of linear disturbance.
 During the spring and summer, conifer seedlings were planted along older seismic lines using specially prepared mounds.
 The mounds protect the seedlings from invasive grasses, which could impair their growth, and from wet soil conditions that could lead to water-logged roots.
 LiDea also experimented with forest stand modification, which involves bending tree stems from the adjacent forest across the seismic line to create physical barriers and reduce sightlines along the linear corridor.

 LiDea was designed to include rigorous monitoring and measurement throughout the life of the project.
-By the time the mechanical work of the pilot project was completed about 370 square kilometres of caribou habitat located on the Cold Lake Air Weapons Range in northeastern Alberta, had been treated.
+By the time the mechanical work of the pilot project was completed, linear features in about 370 square kilometres of caribou habitat located on the Cold Lake Air Weapons Range in northeastern Alberta had been treated.
 Two similar sized areas nearby served as reference areas where no treatment was undertaken.
-One reference area is relatively undisturbed habitat, while the other included forest fragmentation similar to the treatment areas.
+One reference area is relatively undisturbed habitat, while the other includes forest fragmentation similar to the treatment areas.
 With the pilot project now complete, vegetation and wildlife response in the treatment area are being measured and compared to data from the reference areas to gauge the effectiveness of the program.

-Stand modification involves manipulating trees so they encroach on the open seismic corridor more quickly in order to create barriers to movement.
-This is done by leaning trees on the edge of the corridor down into the open space either by pushing or pulling them slightly to shift their roots.
+Stand modification involves manipulating trees, so they encroach on the open seismic corridor more quickly to create barriers to movement.
+This is done by leaning trees on the edge of the corridor down into the open space, either by pushing or pulling them slightly to shift their roots.
 This allows the trees to grow up into the open area.
 The leaning trees create barriers to movement, obscure sightlines and moderate temperatures on the surface of the open corridor, all of which is intended to speed restoration of the disturbed area.
 Trees create important woody debris that emulates natural forest restoration by providing cover for small seedlings and animals and eventually decaying and returning nutrients to the soil.

 Leaning trees block sight lines